cnboonhan94/seeed_mgc3030_driver/nodes/README.md

 - `tracker_controller_turtle.py`: Tuned to control the turtlesim.

 ## Controls
 Currently we are using swipe gestures ("Up", "Down", "Left", "Right") in order to determine the motion direction of the robot.
-Then, a pressing motion ( using the depth reading of the 3D position readings ) to determine the amount of motion, similar to a gass pedal.
+Then, a pressing motion ( using the depth reading of the 3D position readings ) determines the amount of motion, similar to a gass pedal.

 In order to change the motion direction of the robot, wait 2 seconds without triggering the sensor.
 I.E, if you swiped forward (To make the robot drive), and you now wish to rotate, wait two seconds first, then swipe sideways.
 This was implemented to prevent accidentally switching of motion directions.